Medical Policy: 06.01.15

 High volume disease is defined as the presence of visceral metastases or ≥4 bone lesions with at least 1 lesion beyond the vertebral bodies and pelvis.

 Stereotactic radiosurgery/Stereotactic body radiotherapy (SBRT) is considered Investigational for the following including, but not limited to:

 - The treatment of seizures, including epilepsy

 - Functional disorders (other than trigeminal neuralgia), including chronic pain, headaches, and tremor

 - Parkinson’s disease and other movement disorders

-- Cancer of the liver except as noted above
+- Cancer of the liver when tumor resection is an option

 - Cancer of the adrenal glands